-The relationships for which the PMOR Lead will be responsible for developing, maintaining, and enhancing include, but are not limited to, the following: 1) the PMOR staff assigned to the District; 2) District Senior Management; 3) Schools; 4) Project Design Professionals and Contractors; 5) the Cost and Program Controls Manager (CPCM) and other agents for the District; and 6) the District's Planning through Closeout areas.
+The relationships for which the PMOR Lead will be responsible for developing, maintaining, and enhancing include, but are not limited to, the following areas: 1) the PMOR staff assigned to the District; 2) District Senior Management; 3) Schools; 4) Project Design Professionals and Contractors; 5) the Cost and Program Controls Manager (CPCM) and other agents for the District; 6) the District's departments related to Planning through Closeout; Procurement; Economic Development and Diversity Compliance; Physical Plant Operations (PPO); and the District's Building Department and other Regulatory agencies.
 A description of the relationship between the PMOR and each area follows.